RocketChat/docs-old/quick-start/installing-and-updating/introduction/choosing-a-deployment-method.md

     * most configurations are already handled by the core Rocket.Chat team with sane defaults
     * helper scripts for anyone to be able to change configurations in seconds
 * Our snap deployment is totally supported officially
-*   The snap community isn’t small, but it’s also not so big either.
-Also, the fact that snaps are pre-packaged by us and the users can’t really modify anything by themselves, makes community support even more inconsequential.
+*   The snap community isnÃÂ¢ÃÂÃÂt small, but itÃÂ¢ÃÂÃÂs also not so big either.
+Also, the fact that snaps are pre-packaged by us and the users canÃÂ¢ÃÂÃÂt really modify anything by themselves, makes community support even more inconsequential.

     For support related to Rocket.Chat snap installs, the best bet is the Rocket.Chat community itself, and more often than not, that is where the snap community will send you as well if you go there first.
 {% endtab %}